UbiquityRobotics/move_basic/README.md

 Please refer to [the move_basic wiki page](http://wiki.ros.org/move_basic) for node documentation.

+New parameters:

+`~smooth_follow`: (bool) Toggle preserving velocity when rotating towards a new goal for smooth cornering.
+May be a bit less accurate, but a lot easier on the wheels.
+Default False.

 ## New obstacle avoidance behavoir (March 2019)

 New behavior was added in the `side_dist` branch.
 The behavior is to